matthewkling/phylospatial/README.md

 # you can install the package from CRAN:
 install.packages("phylospatial")

-# or you can install the development version from GitHub:
+# or the development version from GitHub:
 remotes::install_github("matthewkling/phylospatial")
 ```